spree/spree/guides/content/integration/reporting.md

 ## Overview

-The SpreeCommerce hub configuration tool is designed to make managing your Spree integrations quick and painless.
-It is what handles communication between your storefront and the SpreeCommerce hub itself.
+The SpreeCommerce hub connector is designed to make managing your storefront integrations quick and painless.
+It is what handles communication between your storefront and the Spree Commerce hub itself.

 In addition to allowing you to [configure](configuration) your integrations, it also provides functionality that let's you inspect your message queues and view any generated [notifications](notification_messages) from the hub.

 ***
-This guide assumes you already have the SpreeCommerce hub configuration tool configured for your Spree storefront.
-For more information on configuring the hub configuration tool, please view the [configuration](configuration) guide.
+This guide assumes you already have the Spree Commerce hub connector configured for your Spree storefront.
+For more information on configuring the hub, please view the [Configuration Guide](configuration).
 ***

 ## Message Queues

 This section explains how to view messages in the incoming, accepted and archived queues.
-For more information on messages in general, please view the [messages section](overview#messages) of the [overview guide](overview).
+For more information on messages in general, please view the [messages](overview#messages) section of the [Overview](overview) guide.

 ### Viewing Message Queues